knowledge-fusion/LLMatch/README.md

 ---
 ## Benchmarks
-Please refer to the `schema_match/benchmarks` folder for the schema definition, ground truth files and prompt templates.
+Please refer to the `benchmarks` folder for the schema definition, ground truth files and prompt templates.

 ## How do I get set up?